 The Interception of EgyptAir 2843

-On the morning of Thursday, October 10th, 1985, Oliver North was advised by Israeli Major General Uri Simhoni, the military attaché at the Israeli embassy in Washington, that the four Palestine Liberation Front terrorists, whom, only days before, had hijacked the Italian MS Achille Lauro cruise ship off the Egyptian coast, and responsible for the cold blooded killing of wheelchair bound, jewish American tourist, Leon Klinghoffer, were located at the Al Maza airfield near Cairo, and that Egypt was planning to transport the Palestinian terrorists out of the country at night, presumably to Tunis, as passangers aboard an EgyptAir airliner.
+On the morning of Thursday, October 10th, 1985, Oliver North was advised by Israeli Major General Uri Simhoni, the military attaché at the Israeli embassy in Washington, that the four Palestine Liberation Front terrorists, whom, only days before, had hijacked the Italian MS Achille Lauro cruise ship off the Egyptian coast, and responsible for the cold-blooded killing of wheelchair-bound, Jewish American tourist, Leon Klinghoffer, were located at the Al Maza airfield near Cairo, and that Egypt was planning to transport the Palestinian terrorists out of the country at night, presumably to Tunis, as passengers aboard an EgyptAir airliner.

-Admiral James R. Stark USN proposed that due to conflicts Egypt had with Libya, and Chad that the EgyptAir flight would most likely fly over the Mediterranean sea which would put it over international waters, and within the reach of the United States Navy.
+Admiral James R. Stark USN proposed that due to conflicts Egypt had with Libya and Chad, the EgyptAir flight would most likely fly over the Mediterranean Sea, which would put it over international waters and within the reach of the United States Navy.

 .